melisgl/autoload/README.md

       found.
 If an autoloaded system is not installed (i.e.
       `ASDF:FIND-SYSTEM` fails), then that system is not followed.

-    - If `INSTALLER` is non-`NIL`, it is called when a system encounteres a system that is not installed.
-This is an autoloaded system if normal ASDF dependencies are installed as is the case with e.g.
+    - If `INSTALLER` is non-`NIL`, it is called when an uninstalled system is encountered.
+This is an autoloaded system if normal ASDF dependencies are installed, as is the case with e.g. [Quicklisp][ae25].
-      [Quicklisp][ae25]. `INSTALLER` is passed a single argument, the name of the system to be installed, and it may or may not install the system.
+      `INSTALLER` is passed a single argument, the name of the system to be installed, and it may or may not install the system.

-        The following example, makes sure that all normal and autoloaded dependencies (direct or indirect) of `my-system` are installed:
+        The following example makes sure that all normal and autoloaded dependencies (direct or indirect) of `my-system` are installed:

             (autoloaded-systems "my-system" :installer #'ql:quickload)